 And another photo.
 I have the trail to myself.

 Eventually it’s time to choose another descent.
 I follow other riders down East side which continues down through dense forest.
-This is a tight uneven trail and as it is lower down the mountain it isn’t as steep, but there is still plenty of speed naturally occurring here.
+This is a tight uneven trail and as it is lower down the mountain it isn’t as steep, but there is still plenty of speed naturally occurring here and it is super fun.
 I skip the opportunities to enter the black trails and continue the ride down a few more large berms to the next junction at Turn Earner.

 It’s an epic berm kind of day and to great joy they continue to rise up on the trail.
 On the green rated trail, Scandinavia, they become moderate in size, or maybe I’ve rolled into enough from the descent they are becoming easier for me?
 By now I have well and truly relaxed the tight grip.